Selling blood tests online for over 15 years.

 Dpd (Deoxypyridinoline) is a dynamic biochemical marker of bone loss as it happens.
-An increase in Dpd levels in an early morning urine specimen is a reliable indicator of increased bone loss.
-This simple non-invasive test is not only important for the early diagnosis of osteoporosis but is a convenient tool for assessing treatments i.e. Hormone Replacement Therapy, Mineral supplements.
+This simple blood test is not only important for the early diagnosis of osteoporosis but is a convenient tool for assessing treatments i.e. Hormone Replacement Therapy, Mineral supplements.

 Bone loss is accelerated by: